clawson13/charity-funding-predictor/README.md

 Prepared by Corey Lawson-Enos

 ## Overview
-* A TensorFlow, neural network, binary classification model used to predict if a funded organization will be successful based on the features in the test charity's dataset.
+* A TensorFlow, neural network, binary classification model used to predict if a funded organization will be successful based on features in the test charity's dataset.

 ## Technologies
 Pandas, TensorFlow, Scikit-learn, Jupyter Notebook